Jiyuan-Tan/Jiyuan-Tan.github.io/cv.md

 - Propose the notion of Relative Uncertainty to measure the quality of dataset for offline two-player zero-sum game.
 - Analyze the convergence rate of the proposed algorithm PMVI.
 - Give a lower bound of the convergence rate by constructing a special game.
-- Give a counterexample to illustrate the fundamental difference between Markov Decision Process and Markov Game.
+- Give a counterexample to illustrate the difference between Markov Decision Process and Markov Game.